datajerk/ctf-write-ups/redpwnctf2020/kevin-higgs/README.md

 Feel free to test with ASLR enable, the offset of `0xd8` will be consistent.

-Finally, we can leak the stack and know its distance from `maxflips`:
+Finally, we can leak the stack:

 ```python
 # leak stack